 Brant Neighbourhood Collective Kitchen

 New Life Church coordinates a monthly kitchen for the Brant Neighbourhood.
-The new kitchen coordinator is Lauren Hofstee, a graduate of the Nutrition program at the University of Guelph.
 For more information contact the church office.

 North Riverside (Waverly) Neighbourhood Group